Ayushtech27/netflix-gpt/README.md

 - Get Data from TMDB now playing movies list API
 - Fetch Data for trailer video
 - Update store with trailer video data
-- embedded the youtube video and made it autoplay and mute
+- Embedded the youtube video and made it autoplay and mute

 # Features